engrebecca/react-portfolio/README.md

     * The header and footer components are rendered to every page
     * React Router dynamically renders the about, contact, or portfolio page based on what a user selects from the navbar

-* Bootstrap was used to create the responsive layout of this website
+* Reactstrap was used to create components for a mobile responsive layout
-    * The navbar at the top of each page renders as a toggle button on smaller screens and as links on larger screens
+    * The navbar at the top of each page renders as a toggle button to display a dropdown menu on all screen sizes
-    * Boxes and their content resize to fit the size of any screen
+    * Boxes and their content resize to fit the size of any size screen

 * The Bootstrap grid system was used to create a series of containers, rows, and columns in order to produce a responsive layout
     * The about page is comprised of a container that holds a row with columns to display the image and card with text